3liz/lizmap-gobsapi-module/docs/install/index.md

 php lizmap/install/installer.php
 ```

+### Finalize the configuration

-* You need to add a new database profile in the `lizmap/var/config/profiles.ini.php` like the following example (change the required fields)
+* You need to add a new database profile in the `lizmap/var/config/profiles.ini.php`
+  like the following example (change the required fields)

 ```ini
 [jdb:gobsapi]